Ananym/welcome-to-nexus/character/99-equipment.md

 You will need to complete all of these quests eventually to finish your Mark progression.
 In the meantime, finish as many as required to meet your personal AC goals.

 Wind Armor is a separate quest.
 Wind armor offers some smaller stats, but generally nothing that matters, and has worse AC than sun.
+Both Wind and Sun are ultimately necessary to take Sa-san, and Wind has a unique graphic, but doesn't offer much stats wise.

 ## Hands

 **Warriors**: Ambrosia.
 Powerful, but break on death - learn not to die!

-**Rogues**: Level 99 rogues are in the rare position of benefiting meaningfully from Dam - they may wish to seek out high 'Dam' hand items like New Luck Amulets, which offer both Dam and AC.
+**Rogues**: Level 99 rogues are in the rare position of benefiting meaningfully from Dam.
+They may wish to seek out high 'Dam' hand items like New Luck Amulets, which offer both Dam and AC.
 There are several cheaper options for rogues, from Black Rings which just offer AC, to Tuna wizard eyes which offer zero AC (recommended only with a mage!) but 5 dam, to Lucky silver coins which balance both.
+'Dam' becomes quickly less important as you take il-san and so on.

 **Mages and Poets**: For a cheaper option, consider Hamgyong Jelly Lumps for -7 AC, or just plain Purple rings for -5 AC.
 You can also invest in several New vortex items if you want a chunkier mana bonus, but this isn't required.